• Skip to primary navigation

 Jump to Recipe

-These Honey Roasted Carrots and Parsnips make the perfect side dish for a Sunday roast or special occasions such as Christmas or Thanksgiving.
-They are flavored with garlic, thyme, and mustard.
-It is extremely easy to prepare this healthy, and delicious roast veggies, and they pair perfectly with many dishes such as Slow Cooked Lamb Shoulder, Individual Salmon en Croute, Oven Roasted Turkey with Gravy, and Braised Beef Cheeks.
+It is extremely easy to prepare these healthy, and delicious roast veggies, and they pair perfectly with many dishes such as Slow Cooked Lamb Shoulder, Individual Salmon en Croute, Oven Roasted Turkey with Gravy, Honey Glazed Baked Ham, and Braised Beef Cheeks.

 Honey roasted carrots and parsnips served in a bowl